yashodeepchikte/Keep-Watching/README.md

 #### For deployment npm was used so avoid using yarn to avooid the .loc file conflicts in deployment

-in the root folder
+in the root folder<br/>
 <code>
   // in  the root folder in the cmd run <br/>
-  npm run dev   // this will run both the client and the server in the same command prompt
+  npm run dev   <br/>// this will run both the client and the server in the same command prompt
 </code> <br />
 Otherwise to run the client and server seperately <br />
 in the root folder run<br />